grafana/grafana/docs/sources/developers/plugins/extend-the-grafana-ui-with-links.md

 The above example demonstrates how to return a different `path` based on which plugin the dashboard panel is using.
 If the clicked-upon panel is neither a time series nor a pie chart panel, then the `configureExtensionLink` function returns _undefined_.
 When this happens, Grafana doesn't render the link.

-> **Note**: The context passed to the `configureExtensionLink` function is bound by the `extensionPointId` into which you insert the link.
-Different extension points contain different contexts.
+{{% admonition type="note" %}} The context passed to the `configureExtensionLink` function is bound by the `extensionPointId` into which you insert the link.
+Different extension points contain different contexts.{{%
+/admonition %}}

 ## Add an event handler to a link

 Link extensions give you the means to direct users to a plugin page via href links within the Grafana UI.
 You can also use them to trigger `onClick` events to perform dynamic actions when clicked.

-Your plugin can add an `onClick` event handler to a link in Grafana's dashboard panel menus:
+To add an event handler to a link in a panel menu, complete the following steps:

 1. Define the link extension in the plugin's `module.ts` file.
 1. Create a new instance of the `AppPlugin` class, again using the `configureExtensionLink` method.
 This time, add an `onClick` property which takes a function.
 This function receives the click event and an object consisting of the `context` and an `openModal` function.